This post may contain affiliate links. Please read our disclosure policy.

 Sunday Gravy vs Marinara Sauce

-Marinara is a quick tomato sauce—usually tomatoes, garlic, herbs, and a short simmer—without long-cooked meat.
-Sunday gravy takes hours because the meats slowly season the sauce, creating a richer, deeper flavor.
-In a pinch, a good marinara can be used as a starting point, but true Sunday gravy gets its signature taste from that long simmer with meat.
+Marinara is a quicker tomato sauce, usually made with tomatoes, garlic, herbs, and a shorter simmer without long-cooked meat.
+Sunday gravy takes hours because the meats slowly season the sauce, creating a richer, deeper flavor and fall-apart tender meat.

 ✨ Before You Begin